galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 >       - *"width of output"*: `3.0`
 >       - *"height of output"*: `2.0`
 >
-> 4. **Rename** {% icon galaxy-pencil %} output `Violin Plot - NNLS`
+> 5. **Rename** {% icon galaxy-pencil %} output `Violin Plot - NNLS`
 >
+> 6. Add a `#plot` tag to `Violin Plot - NNLS`
+>
 {: .hands_on}

-The output of this tool will be two violin plots that will look similar to the following.
+The output of this tool will be two violin plots that will look similar to the below image.
 Here we can see the distribution of errors for each cell type.
 Since we are using normal errors and not absolute or squared errors, we are also able to see whether the tool has under or over estimated the cell type.
-An ideal plot would be all the violin plots being short and close to 0 indicating that the estimated and actual values are close (resulting in an error close to 0).
+An ideal plot would have all the violin plots being short in height and close to 0 indicating that the estimated and actual values are close together (resulting in an error close to 0).

 ![Violin plot MuSiC](../../images/bulk-deconvolution-evaluate/violin-music.png "Violin plot of Music results")